 You may also beat the crowds by going first thing in the morning when the gas station is open and the warehouse club isn’t.

 For example, my Costco is open from 10 a.m. to 8:30 p.m. during the week, but the gas station’s hours of operation are 6 a.m. to 9 p.m.
 Find your local station’s hours here.

 3. It Doesn’t Matter Which Side the Gas Tank Is On

 Before you pull up to the pump at any other gas station, you have to think about which side of the car your gas tank is on — but not at Costco!

-There’s a one-way traffic flow and extra-long pump hoses allow you to fill up from either side.
+There’s one-way traffic flow, and extra-long pump hoses allow you to fill up from either side.

 If you don’t buy gas at Costco often, you may be confused about why there’s a middle lane.
 But it’s another way that the station’s design can get you going faster.

 Here’s a common scenario: There are two pumps in your lane and the car in front leaves the station first.